kecheng55/kecheng/content/publication/angew1/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Ke Cheng
+  - Jun-Seok Lee
+  - Piliang Hao
+  - Shao Q. Yao
-  - admin
+  - Ke Ding
-  - Robert Ford
+  - Zhengqiu Li

 # Author notes (optional)
 author_notes: